skoech/launchpad-user-docs/docs/how-to/bug-tracking-with-email.rst

     affects launchpad-documentation

 If the bug affects a distribution package, state the distribution name followed by a slash and the package name.
-For example: \```affects ubuntu/firefox".
+For example: ``affects ubuntu/firefox``.

 Similarly, if the bug affects more than one project or package, use a new line for each project/package: